OpenBB-finance/OpenBB/website/content/bot/reference/discord/options/unu.md

 # unu

-This command allows a user to retrieve unusual options.
+This command allows a user to retrieve unusual options sorted by strike and expiration.
 It provides a list of the most unusual options in the market and can be used to identify potential trading opportunities.
-The list includes both long and short options, allowing the user to explore potential trading strategies.
-The results are sorted by the highest implied volatility, giving the user the ability to quickly identify potential trading opportunities.
+The results are sorted by the highest Volume to Open Interest ratio giving the user the ability to quickly identify potential trading opportunities.

 ### Usage